 Instructions

-- Rinse urad daal thoroughly with water 2-3 times.
-Soak it in water for 4-6 hours.
+- Rinse urad daal thoroughly with water 2 to 3 times.
+Soak it in water for 5 to 6 hours or overnight.

-- Heat the paniyaram pan on medium low heat.
-Add a few drops of oil in each round section and add 1 to 2 tablespoons of batter in each section.
+- Heat the Paniyaram pan on medium-low heat.
+Add a few drops of oil in each round section and carefully add 1 to 2 tablespoons of batter into each one.
 Cover the pan with a lid.
-Let it cook for 4-5 mins on low heat until the vada's are lightly golden on the bottom.
-Then slowly flip them over using a chopstick or spoon and cook the other side for another 3-4 mins.
+Let it cook for 4 to 5 minutes on low heat until the Vada are lightly golden on the bottom.
+Then slowly flip them over using a chopstick or spoon and cook the other side for another 3 to 4 minutes.
+(See notes for Deep Frying option)

 Nutrition